nicfel/Mascot-Tutorial/README.md

 vertical bar "|" again by selecting "split on character" and entering "|" in the box.
 However, the locations are in the fourth group, so this time choose "4" from the drop-down menu.
-After clicking the _OK_ button, the window should now look like in the figure below:
+After clicking the _OK_ button, the window should look like the one shown in the figure below:

 <figure>
 	<a id="fig:example1"></a>
 	<img style="width:70%;" src="figures/TipLocations.png" alt="">
-	<figcaption>Figure 3: Guess sampling locations.</figcaption>
+	<figcaption>Figure 3: Configuring sample locations.</figcaption>
 </figure>

 ### Specify the Site Model (Site Model)

 Next, we have to specify the site model.
+To do this, choose the "Site Model" tab.
 For Influenza Hemagluttanin sequences as we have here, HKY is the most commonly used model of nucleotide evolution.
-It allows for difference in transversion and transition rates.
-Meaning that changes between bases that are chemically closer related (transitions) are allowed to have a different rate than changes between bases that chemically more distinct (transversion).
+This model allows for differences in transversion and transition rates, meaning that changes between bases that are chemically more closely related (transitions) are allowed to have a different rate to changes between bases that chemically more distinct (transversions).
 Additionally, we should allow for different rate categories for different sires in the alignment.
 This can be done by setting the _Gamma Category Count_ to 4, which is just a value that has typically been used.
 Make sure that estimate is checked next to the shape parameter.
 To reduce the number of parameters we have to estimate, we can set Frequencies to Empirical.

 <figure>
 	<a id="fig:example1"></a>